Papua New Guinea volcano erupts and Japan says it's assessing a possible tsunami risk to its islands

 The agency has not issued any tsunami advisory or warning.
 It said that no notable change to sea levels has been detected at observation sites in and outside Japan.

+Papua New Guinea’s Geohazards Management Division, a government agency that monitors earthquakes, tsunamis and volcanic eruptions, did not immediately respond to a request for information on Monday.

-There was no tsunami warning issued by the Hawaii-based Pacific Tsunami Warning Center.
+Geoscience Australia, a government agency, said there was no tsunami warning for Australian waters.
+The Hawaii-based Pacific Tsunami Warning Center did not issue any warning.

-JMA, however, urged coastal residents to stay cautious in case of a delayed arrival of a tsunami.
-It said it could not immediately predict a possible size of a tsunami.
+JMA, however, urged coastal residents to stay cautious in case of a delayed tsunami.
+It said it could not immediately predict a possible size of the waves.